 All Around the World

 All That You Do, Do With Your Might.
 Things Done By Half Are Never Done Right.

-Business executive and consultant Jylla Moore Tearte (1954 - ) was a senior level employee of IBM for over twenty years.
+Corporate chief executive Jylla Moore Tearte (1954 - ) was a senior level employee of IBM for over twenty years.
 She was also the founder of Crystal Stairs, Incorporated and co-founder of the Tearte Family Foundation.